carly-lee/TIL/iOS/Swfit.md

 ```

 ## Structs

 Structs group related data together

+> One of the most important differences between structures and classes is that structures are always copied when they are passed around in your code, but classes are passed by reference.

 ```swift
 struct Rectangle {
   var height = 0.0
   var length = 0.0

   // You can include functions
   func area() -> Double{
     let area = height * length